Honda HR-V

-First generation (GH; 1998)
+First generation (GH; 1999)

 The HR-V debuted as the J-WJ concept, one of the four concepts in Honda's J-Mover Series unveiled at the 1997 Tokyo Motor Show and the 1998 Geneva Motor Show.
 With minimal changes from the concept, the HR-V was marketed exclusively in Japan via Honda's Verno dealership network, aimed at a young demographic.
 The HR-V was subsequently marketed in Europe with either a Honda D16W1 type 1.6-litre SOHC (FWD or 4WD) or a SOHC VTEC Honda D16W5 type engine (exclusively 4WD).
 A continuously variable transmission was optional.

 The HR-V shared its platform with the Honda Logo, and was manufactured in Suzuka, Japan.
-The all-wheel drive configuration was initially available in a three-door body in February 1999 and was internally designated the GH2.
-In September 1999, Honda introduced a front-wheel drive, three door variant.
-Five door models were designated GH4 and were introduced in March 2000.
-At this time, Honda offered a 125 PS VTEC engine option for both the three and five-door four-wheel drive models.
+When initially introduced, in February 1999, the only configuration available was a three-door body with four-wheel drive, with the internal designation GH2.
+In September 1999, Honda introduced a front-wheel drive variant (only with the less powerful, non-VTEC engine).
+Five-door models were designated GH4 and were introduced in March 2000.
+The standard engine was a SOHC, 1.6-litre unit with 105 PS; Honda also offered a 125 PS VTEC engine option for the three- and five-door models with four-wheel drive.
 Neither a five-door front-wheel drive, or a front-wheel drive model with the VTEC engine were marketed.

 The five-door was 110 mm longer overall, with a 100 mm longer wheelbase (2,460 mm).
 Suspension on all models was via MacPherson strut front suspension and a five-link De Dion-type rear suspension.

 In advance of European pedestrian protection legislation, the HR-V was designed to minimize pedestrian injuries in the event of an impact.
-Equipment featured ABS brakes with EBD (electronic brakeforce distribution), dual SRS (supplemental restraint system) airbags, as well as folding power mirrors, power windows, folding rear seats, power steering, heat absorbing glazing, air conditioning, front fog lights and a rear spoiler with an LED center high-mounted brake light.
+Equipment featured ABS brakes with EBD (electronic brakeforce distribution), dual SRS (supplemental restraint system) airbags, as well as folding power mirrors, power windows, folding rear seats, power steering, heat absorbing glazing, air conditioning, front fog lights and a rear spoiler with an LED centre high-mounted brake light.
 A 285-litre cargo area was equipped with cargo hooks, a subdivided underfloor compartment, and 50:50 split-fold rear seats.
 Options included body colour roof rails and a large rear roof spoiler.

 The Real Time 4WD system, shared with the CR-V, uses a dual hydraulic pump rear differential where the 4WD system is hydraulically activated when the front wheels lose traction.
 The HR-V was noted for its low nitrous oxide emissions.

-The HR-V received an exterior and interior facelift for model year 2002.
+The HR-V received a gentle exterior and interior facelift for the 2002 model year.